- About

 Q: Does the Department of Computer Science provide any financial aid to the M.Eng. students?

 The Department of Computer Science does not provide Financial Aid to students in the Masters of Engineering Program.
-Students are responsible for securing their own funding for the program.
+Students are responsible for securing funding for the program.

 Q: Can I work as a Teaching Assistant or grader for a course?

-Every semester there are limited number of course staff positions titled GTRS (Graduate Teaching and Research Specialist) offered to M.Eng. students.
-All students are considered for available positions.
+Every semester there are a limited number of course staff positions titled GTRS (Graduate Teaching and Research Specialist) offered to M.Eng. students.
+These positions do not cover any tuition but do provide a stipend paid twice a month.
+An application will be sent out to all eligible students late in the semester prior.
 You will be notified by our office if you are awarded a TA position.
-Please be advised that it is rare for an M.Eng. student to be awarded an MEng level course staff position in their first semester at Cornell.
+Please be advised that it is rare for an M.Eng. student to be awarded an MEng-level course staff position in their first semester at Cornell.

 Q: Are there any Research Assistant positions available for qualified M.Eng students?